sgmurphy/wordpress-plugins/wp-ultimate-csv-importer/Readme.txt

 [youtube https://www.youtube.com/watch?v=dy3pdwoujxQ]

-With our importer plugin and its advanced features, enjoy the simplified data migration process.
-No technical skills required.

 Key aspects that make our plugin stand out:

-* **User-friendly UI:** Enjoy efficient content uploads with an easy-to-access interface.
+* **User-friendly Interface:** Enjoy efficient content uploads with an easy-to-access drag-and-drop interface.
 Migrate your data with a few clicks.
 Browse CSV, choose content type, Map fields, configure, and Import.
 * **Multiple Upload Options:** Powerful data importer supports multiple file types, and allows importing CSV or XML from multiple sources such as PC, URL, or FTP/SFTP.
 * **Extensive import data logs:** Offers comprehensive import logs that let you verify each record’s import without leaving your import dashboard.
-The plugin provides the list of failed media and also the import logs to download.
+Download the list of failed media and the import logs.
 * **Notification System:** Get notification and stay informed while all imports are in progress.
 This ensures smooth operation even during maintenance mode.
-* **Top Ranked Imports:** Save time and effort by uploading hundreds or thousands of blog posts in minutes using a single CSV or XML file.
+* **Bulk Post Imports:** Save time and effort by uploading hundreds or thousands of blog posts in minutes using a single CSV or XML file.
-* **Image Import:** Seamless and automatic image import with posts, pages, etc. It is easy to import images into the media library with an effective image import feature.
+* **Image Import:** Seamless images import separately and automatically along with posts, pages, or any other post types.
+It is easy to import images into the media library with an effective image import feature.
 Eliminate the need for manual uploads and keep your website visually appealing.
 * **Taxonomy Terms Import:** Effortlessly migrate your categories, tags, and custom taxonomies and maintain a well-organized website.
 * **WordPress Attributes Migration:** Migrate crucial post attributes such as custom fields efficiently in one go.

-Now Data Migration becomes as simple as you think.
-Save your productive time and effort on migrating your websites.
-Let your precious data get transferred smoothly and safely with our smart WP CSV importer.
-Focus your efforts on creating captivating content for your audience while we handle the technical aspects.
-Kickstart your migration journey today!
+Experience effortless data migration with our advanced importer plugin—no technical skills needed.
+Simplify the process, save time, and focus on creating great content while our smart WP CSV Importer handles the technical details.
+Start your smooth and safe data transfer today!

 = Unlock Premium Features =

-Explore the premium features with our **Pro plugin**  for the advanced needs of data migration.
-Upgrade to premium and enjoy the following powerful functionalities:
+Explore the below premium features with our **Pro plugin** for the advanced needs of data migration.

 - **Schedule and Automate Imports**: Schedule your bulk imports at your convenience time.
 Let data migration doesn’t affect your productive time.
 - **Efficient Background Processing**: Import large files and media files in the background, enhancing performance and ensuring a smooth workflow.
 - **Advanced Post Updates**: Update existing post data based on Post ID, Title, or Slug.
 Flexible to Choose specific fields to update or the entire post.
 - **Failed Media Updates:** Download the failed media log as a CSV.
-Edit the file, check the image URLs, and reuse the file for update with Ultimate CSV Importer.
+Edit the file, check the image URLs, and reuse the file for updating media with Ultimate CSV Importer.
 - **Customizable Updates**: Easy to update or replace titles and slugs with updated changes while using Post ID as the primary matching field.
-- **Export All**: Filter your exported content based on your business needs with the advanced filters.
+- **Export All**: Filter your content to export based on your business needs with the advanced filters.
 For example, Export the post between specific periods, export the post of a specific author, etc.

 Our premium option also supports:

-- Import/Export of Custom post types and taxonomies.
+- Import/Export of Custom post types and taxonomies created with plugins such as ACF(Advanced Custom Fields), JetEngine, CMB2, Toolset Types, Meta Box, etc.,
 - Effectively manage custom fields, post relations, intermediate posts, repeatable fields, and repeater field groups.
-- Seamless all import export capable of handling multi-language content, SEO data, events, and gallery data.
+- Seamless all import export capable of handling multi-language content(WPML, PolyLang, qTranslate X), SEO data(Yoast, RankMath, AIOSEO), events(Events Manager), and gallery(NextGEN Gallery) data.

 Upgrade to [Pro Import](https://www.smackcoders.com/wp-ultimate-csv-importer-pro.html?utm_source=csv-importer-free&utm_medium=wp_org_readme&utm_campaign=csv-importer-premium) today and streamline your content management with these robust, time-saving features!

-= CSV Import: Why? =
+= WordPress CSV Import: Why? =

 Simplify your WordPress content migration with **WordPress CSV Import**.
 Instead of dealing with complicated processes, you can use the familiar Comma-Separated Values (CSV Excel) format to import your data smoothly.